-- 4.1 GBS has the following aims in respect of this policy and procedure: - (a) To promote a positive environment in which students and staff are treated fairly and with respect. - (b) Take a zero-tolerance approach to any forms of harassment and bullying. - (c) Ensure all members of GBS community, including all students, staff and visitors, understand their responsibility to contribute to the creation and maintenance of an environment free from harassment and bullying. - (d) Provide a framework of support for students and staff and for both parties involved in any complaints and/or allegations. - (e) Provide a mechanism to resolve concerns and issues raised.
-Every effort will be made to encourage individuals to resolve the matter informally, or failing that, at the lowest possible level through the formal procedures. - 4.2 All GBS staff, students and visitors are expected to: - (a) Not perpetrate any form of harassment, bullying sexual violence and/or misconduct. - (b) Seek consent when interacting with others. - (c) Act appropriately in the work/study environment. - (d) Be an active bystander. - (e) Respond in a thoughtful and supportive way to disclosures.
+- 4.1 GBS has the following aims in respect of this policy and procedure: - (a) To promote a positive environment in which all members of the GBS community are treated fairly and with respect. - (b) Take a zero-tolerance approach to any forms of harassment and bullying. - (c) Ensure all members of GBS community, including all students, staff and visitors, understand their responsibility to contribute to the creation and maintenance of an environment free from harassment and bullying. - (d) Provide a framework of support for students and for all parties involved in any complaints and/or allegations. - (e) Provide a mechanism to resolve concerns and issues raised.
+Every effort will be made to encourage individuals to resolve the matter informally, or failing that, at the lowest possible level through the formal procedures.

+4.2 All GBS students are expected to:

+- (a) Not perpetrate any form of harassment, bullying sexual violence and/or misconduct. - (b) Seek consent when interacting with others. - (c) Act appropriately in the work/study environment. - (d) Be an active bystander. - (e) Respond in a thoughtful and supportive way to disclosures.